A multi-language toolkit for the semi-automated checking of research outputs

-The Five Safes framework~\cite{Ritchie:2017} is a set of principles that enable services to provide safe research access to their data and has been adopted by a range of TREs, including the Office for National Statistics (ONS), Health Data Research-UK (HDR-UK), and the National Institute for Health Research Design Service (NIHR), as well as many others worldwide.
+The Five Safes data governance framework~\cite{Ritchie:2017} is a set of principles that enable services to provide safe research access to their data and has been adopted by a range of TREs, including the UK Office for National Statistics (ONS), Health Data Research UK (HDR UK), and the National Institute for Health Research Design Service (NIHR), as well as many others worldwide.